MarioBossReal/godot-modern-titlebar/README.md

 It is being developed mainly for Windows 11, however it has been tested on Windows 10 and works well except that it removes the native 1px window border and subwindow titlebars aren't colour matched to the editor's colour.

+Install by downloading the latest release.
+Cloning the addon from the repo will not work without building it.

 ---

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/cd56948e-e30e-4f48-9061-110a40f4c6af" />